Billing and Payment Services

 Georgetown University reserves the right to cancel the registration of a student who pays a past due balance with a check that is returned for insufficient funds.
 Withdrawal will be effective on the date the check is returned to the University.
 All future payments made to the University must be in the form of a certified check.
 No personal checks will be accepted.
 The student will be responsible for payment of tuition and fees in accordance with the voluntary withdrawal schedule (see Withdrawals/Refunds).

 Georgetown University also reserves the right to demand payment of all tuition and fees in advance of the provision of any instruction or other services.
-Students may be denied services if payment is not made in accordance with these demands.
+Students may be denied services, including registration into classes, if payment is not made in accordance with these demands.

-The Office of Billing and Payment Services offers to invoice directly third-party sponsors (such as the US Federal Government, foreign governments, private companies, and so on) for the educational costs of Georgetown students, at no cost to the student.
+The Revenue and Receivables Department offers to invoice directly third-party sponsors (such as the US Federal Government, foreign governments, private companies, and so on) for the educational costs of Georgetown students, at no cost to the student.

 In order to meet the requirements of FERPA, and to ensure that bills are issued only for eligible students, official documentation endorsed by the sponsors detailing the third party’s obligation to the student must submitted to the OSBPS.
 Any such authorizing document must contain the following (authorizations which fail to meet any of these requirements may be deemed insufficient):

 - Georgetown University ID number (the 9-digit code beginning with ‘G’)

 - Name, physical address, and email address of the sponsor